ORBAT/S4QS-RS/README.md

 S4QS-RS defaults to `NODE_ENV=development` if `NODE_ENV` is omitted.

 AWS credentials are loaded by the Node AWS SDK.
 See [the SDK's documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) for more information.
+S4QS-RS needs IAM permissions to perform `redshift:DescribeClusters`.

 ### Configuration structure as a JSON file